vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 In terms of hosting the iframe contents, there are the following options:

  - Without hosting server - the solution application's build output files can be loaded as assets to a simple angular plugin.
-This way, the Cloud Director will host and serve your solution application files.
+This way, the VMware Cloud Director will host and serve your solution application files.
 You can embed your Application like this:
 ```html
 <iframe src="https://vcd.com/<PROVIDER OR TENANT>/uiPlugins/<PLUGIN_ID>/<RESOURCE_ID>/assets/<YOUR_APPLICATION_INDEX_HTML>"></iframe>